rackerlabs/support-how-to/content/rackconnect/rackconnect-v30-cloud-server-image-compatibility.md

 API](https://developer.rackspace.com/docs/cloud-servers/v2/developer-guide/#document-getting-started/create-server/list-images),
 or when you build a new cloud server in the [Cloud Control Panel](https://mycloud.rackspace.com/).
-RackConnect v3.0 is also compatible with all Cloud Servers flavors, including Standard and General Purpose flavors, as well as I/O, Compute, and Memory optimized flavors.
+RackConnect v3.0 is also compatible with the following Cloud Servers flavor types: Standard, General Purpose, and I/O, Compute, and Memory optimized.

 This enhanced image compatibility is possible because RackConnect v3.0 leverages the same underlying technology as Cloud